Ron Giovanelli

-Biography

 Early life and education

 Ronald Gordon Giovanelli was born on 30 April 1915 in Grafton, New South Wales.
 He was the only child of Irwin Wilfred Giovanelli, a schoolteacher, and Gertrude May.
 Ronald's great-grandfather Giuseppe migrated from Ravenna, Italy to Sydney during the 1850s.
 He settled and married in Sydney, with his wife giving birth to their son George Henry in 1857.
 George Henry would go on to marry Lucy Ellen Arkey and have eight children, with Irwin Wilfred, Ronald's father, being born on 7 August 1887.

 Irwin Wilfred attended school in Grafton, and proceeded to attend Sydney Teacher's College.
 With this training, he became a mathematics teacher at Grafton High School.
 Irwin Wilfred earned respect and recognition as a teacher, and started serving as a headmaster at various schools in the country.
 With his father becoming a headmaster, Ronald attended a variety of schools in the towns of Milton, Trundle, and Forbes in New South Wales during his early years.
 Upon turning 12 years old, he moved from the country to Sydney to board privately while attending Fort Street Boys' High School.
 He was made prefect based on his academic performance.
 During his time in school, Ronald started taking an interest in music and sports, playing the piano and tennis.

-After finishing his studies in Fort Street Boys' High School, he decided to attend The University of Sydney, where he studied a Bachelor of Science, and subsequently graduated with First Class Honours in Mathematics and Physics in 1937.
+After finishing his studies in Fort Street Boys' High School, he decided to attend the University of Sydney, where he studied a Bachelor of Science, and subsequently graduated with First Class Honours in Mathematics and Physics in 1937.
 He proceeded to do a master's degree and doctorate, obtaining his M.Sc. and D.Sc. in 1939 and 1950, respectively.
 While obtaining these degrees, Giovanelli conducted a lot of scientific research, for which he was awarded the Edgeworth David Medal.
 He married Katherine Hazel Gordon on 8 February 1947 at St. Michael's Church of England in Vaucluse.
 Katherine was a painter, and also served as one of his laboratory assistants.
 The pair had two children — Lesley Anne, born December 1948, and Philip Gordon, born November 1950.